SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 There is a good analysis about this direction of causation for the case of [Weimar Germany here.](https://gimms.org.uk/wp-content/uploads/2020/11/Weimar-Republic-Hyperinflation-through-a-Modern-Monetary-Theory-Lens.pdf)

 However,
-1. such inflation is indefinitely sustainable.
+1. such inflation is indefinitely sustainable${}^\ast$
 2. The fix to stop the inflation is to eliminate the source of the supply shock.

+${}^\ast$ unless the government is promising redemption in gold bullion for it's tax credit, or for water, or pizza,... which the government cannot promise forever to deliver, so generally governments no longer promise such redemption, and instead will tick off your tax payment instead as the redemption.

 So the currency inflation is a natural reaction event.
 The supply shock source is what needs to be corrected, not the monetary inflation.

 Once supply chains and goods supplies are restored, the hyperinflation always stops dead.

-Remember, inflation is a continual increase in the price level.
+Remember, inflation is a *continual* increase in the price level.
 It is extremely hard for a government to keep inflation going, even if it wanted to, because if supply is good people don't just take money issued by their government and go out and eat more or travel more.
 There are physiological limits to what people can do!

 Since the mid 1990's the Japanese government has desperately been trying to get [inflation in yen prices](https://tradingeconomics.com/japan/inflation-cpi) above 2%.
 They keep failing!
-(Until COVID did it for them.)
+(Until COVID did it for them, not the way they wanted.)

 Any MMT economist could show them how to get the inflation they want, but the point is that even governments that want more inflation find it difficult to get any.
 If you give people who already are eating enough and have shelter more money, they tend to save it, so in that case you cannot get any inflation *just* by raising the government deficit.

+There might even be evidence to the contrary: that when governments spend more, provided it is functionally targeted to good investments in real resource supply, the prices drop, because the government is offsetting the need for bank credit, and providing for good productive jobs at the same time.
+It is another empirical project for Ōhanga-Pai to dig into this causal relationship.

 The way Japan could get the inflation they want would be to fully employ all Japanese workers, and give them decent living wages.
 That will make skilled workers scarce for private firms, which increases the wage bids.